silverbulletmd/silverbullet/website/Slash Templates.md

 * [ ] |^|
 ~~~

-Creates a `/action-items` slash command that inserts an action items section.
+This a `/action-items` slash command that inserts an action items section.

 # Configuration
 You can configure these optional [[Frontmatter]] keys: